emulation-plans/emulation-plans/README.md

 The idea being that the community (for now, me) can build out Emulation Plans and save them in a consistent repository for sharing at a later date.

-A core principal taught on the wonderful SANS SEC699 Course
+A core principal taught on the wonderful SANS SEC699 Course is that _Purple Teaming_ can be used as a great way to help bring Red and Blue teams together.
+Don't see this as a way to 'get one over' on your colleagues/peers.
+See this as a way to collaborate as a team.

+Test your SIEM, Test your EDR, don't test your colleagues.

 ## WTF is going on here?
 The directory structure should make sense;